20 Things You Didn’t Know About Loy Krathong Festival in Thailand

-With the closing of many releasing sights in Chiang Mai, if you have been thinking of going to observe Yi Peng, the best place to watch the Yi Peng Festival in 2019 is at the Cowboy Army Riding Club on the 11th and 12th of November and the Maejo University mass release.
+With the closing of many releasing sights in Chiang Mai, if you have been thinking of going to observe Yi Peng, the best place to watch the Yi Peng Festival in 2020 is at the CAD Airsports Farm or at the Maejo University mass release on October 31st or November 1st.
 Book yourself tickets for the mass release now!

 Although Loy Krathong is celebrated throughout Thailand and you can release your Krathong on any nearby body water, the best places to watch the festival are in Chiang Mai and Sukhothai.
 In Chiang Mai, travelers have the added bonus of being able to see Yi Peng and Loy Krathong in the same week.